Random G-expectations: Introduction

 \section{Introduction}

-The so-called $G$-expectation as introduced by Peng~\cite{Peng.07, Peng.08} is a dynamic nonlinear expectation which advances the notions of $g$-expectations (Peng~\cite{Peng.97}) and backward SDEs (Pardoux and Peng~\cite{PardouxPeng.90}).
-Moreover, it yields a stochastic representation for a specific PDE and a risk measure for volatility uncertainty in financial mathematics (Avellaneda et al.~\cite{AvellanedaLevyParas.95}, Lyons~\cite{Lyons.95}).
-The concept of volatility uncertainty also plays a key role in the existence theory for second order backward SDEs (Soner et al.~\cite{SonerTouziZhang.2010bsde}) which were introduced as representations for a large class of fully nonlinear second order parabolic PDEs (Cheridito et al.~\cite{CheriditoSonerTouziVictoir.07}).
+The so-called $G$-expectation as introduced by Peng~\cite{Peng07,Peng08} is a dynamic nonlinear expectation which advances the notions of $g$-expectations (Peng~\cite{Peng97}) and backward SDEs (Pardoux and Peng~\cite{PardouxPeng90}).
+Moreover, it yields a stochastic representation for a specific PDE and a risk measure for volatility uncertainty in financial mathematics (Avellaneda, Levy and Par\'as~\cite{AvellanedaLevyParas95}, Lyons~\cite{Lyons95}).
+The concept of volatility uncertainty also plays a key role in the existence theory for second order backward SDEs (Soner, Touzi and Zhang~\cite{SonerTouziZhang2010bsde}) which were introduced as representations for a large class of fully nonlinear second order parabolic PDEs (Cheridito et~al.~\cite{CheriditoSonerTouziVictoir07}).\looseness=1

 The $G$-expectation is a sublinear operator defined on a class of random variables on the canonical space $\Omega$.
 Intuitively, it corresponds to the ``worst-case'' expectation in a model where the volatility of the canonical process $B$ is seen as uncertain, but is postulated to take values in some bounded set $D$.
 The symbol $G$ then stands for the support function of $D$.
 If $\cP^G$ is the set of martingale laws on $\Omega$ under which the volatility of $B$ behaves accordingly, the $G$-expectation at time $t=0$ may be expressed as the upper expectation $\cE_0^G(X):=\sup_{P\in\cP^G} E^P[X]$.
-This description is due to Denis et al.~\cite{DenisHuPeng.2010}.
-See also Denis and Martini~\cite{DenisMartini.06} for a general study of related capacities.
+This description is due to Denis, Hu and Peng~\cite{DenisHuPeng2010}.
+See also Denis and Martini~\cite{DenisMartini06} for a general study of related capacities.